 Members of the board are called board members or directors.
 Board members are usually elected by the nonprofit’s voting members at its annual meeting.
 But if the board doesn’t have all the members it needs to have, a nonprofit’s voting members can elect directors at a special meeting or the board can appoint board members if the nonprofit’s bylaws allow it.

 A board committee is a group of people that a board of directors brings together to do jobs that usually benefit from a smaller team doing it.
 For example, a board may create a committee to work on its annual budget or update its bylaws.
+The members may or may not be board members.

 The board can give a committee many of its powers, but not all of them.
 For example, a board can’t give a committee the power to appoint new directors.
+If a committee exercises board powers it can only have directors as members.

 These are the rules the directors and members of a nonprofit agree to follow to determine who can make important decisions and how they make those decisions.
 For example, a nonprofit’s bylaws will say how its board of directors are elected and how long a director stays on the board.